Faculty Profiles : Dr. Anna T. Cianciolo

 - B.A.
 1995 University of Michigan, Ann Arbor Psychology

-- Performance-based assessment, including leadership, interprofessional collaboration, computer-supported cooperative work, and experience-based, tacit knowledge.
+- Performance-based assessment, particulary of clinical learning and socialization, leadership, interprofessional collaboration, and computer-supported cooperative work.

 - Research methodology and multivariate statistical analysis.

 - Performance-oriented instruction and assessment

 - Cianciolo, A. T., Kidd, B., & Murray, S. (in press).
 Observational analysis of near-peer faculty tutoring in problem-based learning groups.
 Medical Education.